orcfax/docs/docs/developer-manual/consume.md

 4. For each FS input, extract the inline datum and parse.
 The datum will be of type `FsDat<t>` (described below).
 5. Extract the statement from the datum.
-6. Verify that the statement’s `feed_id` is the one required for the integration.
+6. Verify that the statement's `feed_id` is the one required for the integration.
-7. Verify that the statement’s `created_at` timestamp is within the timeframe established by your specific business rules.
+7. Verify that the statement's `created_at` timestamp is within the timeframe established by your specific business rules.

 ### Verify FSP UTXO